MancaZerovnikMekuc/UroCell/README.md

 ### Annotations

 The dataset contains 5 annotated sub-volumes of 256x256x256 voxels.
-Currently, two intracellular compartment types are annotated: mitochondria and endo-lysosomes.
+Currently, two intracellular compartment types are annotated: mitochondria and endolysosomes.
 All annotations were revised by biomedical experts.
 We will add other compartment types in the future.

 ### Dataset structure